Academy of Persian Language and Literature: The Encyclopedia of Persian Language and Literature in South Asia

-The Encyclopedia of Persian Language and Literature in South Asia (India, Pakistan and Bangladesh) was established in 1993 in order to compile the Encyclopedia of Persian Language and Literature in South Asia, presenting the range of Iranian-Islamic language and culture and its impact on the subcontinent.
+The Encyclopedia of Persian Language and Literature in South Asia (India, Pakistan and Bangladesh) was established in 1993 in order to compile the Encyclopedia of Persian Language and Literature in South Asia.

-Demonstrating the contribution of Iranian and Islamic culture and the role of Persian language and literature in the history and culture of this region, as well as examining the long-standing commonalities and connections of these two ancient lands, especially in the post-Islamic period, is the main structure of this encyclopedia.

 Membership

 The academy members are selected from masters of Persian literature and linguistics.
-After the 1979 Revolution, Hassan Habibi was appointed as the academy's president, and he remained in that position until his death due to heart failure in January 2013.
+After the 1979 Iranian Revolution, Hassan Habibi was appointed as the academy's president, and he remained in that position until his death in 2013.
 The current president is Gholam-Ali Haddad-Adel.

 The following is a list of both living and deceased permanent members of the academy since the 1979 Revolution.